mantidproject/mantid/dev-docs/source/InstrumentViewer.rst

 Implementation
 --------------

-MantidPlot uses OpenGL to plot the geometry.
-Instrument3DWidget represents the view window and controls the viewport and the scene.
+MantidPlot uses :code:`OpenGL` to plot the geometry. :code:`Instrument3DWidget` represents the view window and controls the viewport and the scene.
-The base class for a visual element is GLObject.
-Actors and MantidObject inherit from it.
-Actors represent the instrument components.
+The base class for a visual element is :code:`GLObject`. :code:`Actors` and :code:`MantidObject` inherit from it. :code:`Actors` represent the instrument components.

 .. figure:: images/InstrumentViewClassDiagram.jpg
   :align: center